-Finally, you have employees, they have worked for a pay period, and you are ready to pay them.
+When you have employees, they have worked for you for a pay period, you will need to pay them.

 Depending on the size of your payroll, you must make payroll tax deposits to the IRS on a semi-weekly or monthly basis for:

 - the amounts you withheld from employee pay for federal and state income taxes